South Dakota Court Records

 How to obtain South Dakota Criminal Court records

 South Dakota Circuit Court Clerks also accept email requests for court records.
-Members of the public can submit their requests to the email addresses of the courts where the cases of interest were heard.
-Alternatively, they can also submit requests by regular mail.
+Members of the public may submit their requests to the email addresses of the courts where the cases of interest were heard.
+Alternatively, they may also submit requests by regular mail.
 To submit a mail request, send a completed request form along with a self-addressed stamped envelope to the court clerk’s office.
 It is also possible to request criminal court records in person in South Dakota.
 To do so, visit the clerk’s office at the courthouse address.

 Additionally, publicly available records may be accessible from some third-party websites.
-Operating independently without ties to any state government body, such platforms offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
-To find a record using the search engines on these sites, interested parties must provide:
+Operating independently without ties to any state government body, such platforms offer the benefit of not being limited by geographical record availability and may often serve as a starting point when researching a specific or multiple records.
+To find a record using the search engines on these sites, interested parties typically must provide:

-- The name of someone involved, providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

-- The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

 Third-party sites are not government-sponsored websites.
 As such, record availability and accuracy may not be guaranteed.